jferrl/my-merche/README.md

 # my-merche

-Telegram bot to interact Mercedes vehicle data.
+Telegram bot to interact with Mercedes vehicle data.